More pages in this section

 After accepting a placement with JCU, can I transfer to another training organisation?

 In general, registrars are expected to remain with their allocated training organisation or training region for the duration of their training.
-AGPT has very strict guidelines on what circumstances constitute a legitimate reason to transfer RTOs.
+AGPT has strict guidelines on what circumstances constitute a legitimate reason to transfer RTOs.
 Registrars should review the JCU Transfer Policy and Procedure and the AGPT Transfer Policy 2020.

 If I want to temporarily work in a different region, am I able to temporarily transfer to another RTO?